Metatron: The Messenger with the Eternal’s Name

 Posted by on Aug 11, 2024

 Metatron, a central figure in Jewish mysticism, holds a unique hierarchical position over other spiritual entities.
-Some sources (Gevurot Hashem 55:9) describe Metatron as a unique angel who is superior to all other angels, having great power but being utterly subservient and far inferior to the Eternal, being (Metatron) a created being.
+Some sources (Gevurot Hashem 55:9) describe Metatron as a unique angel who is superior to all other angels, having great power but being utterly subservient and far inferior to the Eternal.
+This angel (Metatron) is a created being.
 The primary texts of Kabbalah, the Zohar and Pardes Rimonim, describe Metatron as a servant of the Eternal.
 Yet, despite his exalted status in heaven, bypassing even the highest angels, Metatron has limits of his authority and cannot forgive sins.
 In Judaism, he is not viewed a mediator between the Most High and men, who have a unique opportunity to connect directly with Him, without the intermediation of angels like Metatron.

 It is not in the scope of this study to explore and delve into all views of the rabbis.
 Here, however, we will study a reference to this Messenger, Metatron, in the Book of Exodus.
 There (Exodus 23:20) the Eternal proposes to send a messenger who will guard and lead the people by the way to the Promised Land, warning them to obey him.
 The medieval commentary Daat Zkenim identifies this agent of the Eternal as Metatron.